dina-elorbany/My-Reads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+For details, check out [CONTRIBUTING.md](CONTRIBUTING.md). -->

 # App Description and Instructions:

-- App contains 2 main pages, Home and Search.
+- It's a book tracker App contains 2 main pages, Home and Search.

 ## Home